swclabs/.github/profile/README.md

-## Hello there, welcome to SwiftCart 👋
+## Hello there, welcome to Swiftcart 👋